-The food and meals lists in this report have been tailored to help Steve get more of the nutrients that he is not currently getting a lot of while also helping him to meet his goal of blood sugar management with a low insulin load diet and being .
+The food and meal lists in this report have been tailored to help Steve get more of the nutrients that he is not currently getting a lot of while also helping him to meet his goal of blood sugar management with a low insulin load diet.

 |approach||average glucose (mg/dL)||average glucose (mmol/L)||selected|

 |diabetes and nutritional ketosis||108 to 140||6.8 to 7.8|

 |weight loss (insulin resistant)||100 to 108||5.4 to 6.0|

 |athletic performance||< 97||< 5.4|